 Amar reviewed the Profile Validation Status.
 He observed there is substantial progress among the top three in completion percentage, although the work is ongoing.

 Amar spoke to the slide titled “Impact of Tweaking Profile Change Criteria for BUS.”

 He said if the change is based on 5% of the load factor, the current method has a profile change of 12.1% while the new method has an 8.6% rate.
 The result of the new method is 10,000 fewer ESIs changing.
 Amar added that a 10% load factor criteria would result in 20,000 fewer ESIs changing.
 Amar opined that 10% may be too much.
-He suggested reviewing anything below 3.8% and above 4.2% as a basis on whether a profile changes.
-Sheri summarized the current enhancement discussion as settling on calculating the load factor for the year; and if the load factor should remain unchanged if within 38-42%.
+He suggested reviewing anything below 38% and above 42% as a basis on whether a profile changes, given the threshold for BUSLO to BUSMED is 40% Sheri summarized the current enhancement discussion as settling on calculating the load factor for the year; and if the load factor should remain unchanged if the value falls within 38-42%.
+In other words, if a current BUSLO profiled ESI came in with a 42% load factor during the valuation process, the profile would remain on BUSLO.
 The 5% method addresses the flip-flops and weather variance.
 Sheri also said astute customers who are always on the cusp of LO can contact the REP to request the TDU make the change to LO.
-Sam asked Amar if the numbers could be processed with this approach for the next meeting, to which Amar agreed.
+[ACTION ITEM] Sam asked Amar if the numbers could be processed using this approach to evaluate its effectiveness for the next meeting, to which Amar agreed.

 TAC Assessment